mfbernasol/Sneaker-Sight/README.md

 Using only 70 images and two shoe types was for simplicity.
 Accuracy of model was 75% since my dataset was fairly small.

-Overall, image recognition works as intended resulting in over 90% confidence when detecting Jordans or Yeezys sneakers.
+Overall, even with a 75% accuracy using CreateML, image recognition works as intended resulting in over 90% confidence when using the app for recognizing Jordans and Yeezys.

 For future improvements, I would gather a much larger dataset and more diverse shoe types to not limit the recognition to only two shoes.